 Ethical hacker is a person who hacks into a system with prior permissions to determine the vulnerabilities of the system.
 Hacking helps ethical hackers fix these vulnerabilities before any unethical hacker takes advantage of it.

-- On a regular basis, organizations are under a constant pressure to secure their important data from external as well as the internal system dangers.
-So, ethical hacker will step up and take precautionary measures to protect it against such risks and threats.
+- On a regular basis, organizations are under constant pressure to secure their important data from external as well as the internal system dangers.
+So, an ethical hacker will step up and take precautionary measures to protect it against such risks and threats.

 - Sarah who works with PaperDoers and offers research paper writing service online says that ethical hackers are experienced professionals who attain authorization from the organization or company that they work for.
-So, with the requisite permission of the authority they assault on the system.
+So, with the requisite permission of the authority, they assault on the system.
 They’ll work to unlock all the plausible methods to prevent every potential vulnerability.

 - Ethical hackers work with framework threats to repair the damage and prevent potential attacks.

-Procedure of Ethical Hacking
+The procedure of Ethical Hacking

 In order to carry out ethical hacking, you need a detailed step by step plan.
-Before carrying out the infiltration test, you need a permission from the organization or the concerned authority and this is the most critical aspect in every ethical hacking procedure.
+Before carrying out the infiltration test, you need permission from the organization or the concerned authority and this is the most critical aspect in every ethical hacking procedure.